TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Content Blocks*

         Content blocks are predefined layouts and content elements that can be used to create page content in the TYPO3 backend.
-Currently it refers to an extension, whose feature set shall be part of TYPO3 v13.
+Currently *Content Blocks* refers to an extension, whose feature set shall be part of TYPO3 v13.
 Content Blocks are small sets of configuration, defining both Backend input and frontend output.